nodejs/node/BUILDING.md

 $ python3 tools/test.py test/parallel/test-stream2-transform.js
 ```

+> Note: Using `pyhton3` alias is necessary only if you don't have a python executable on your path.

 You can execute the entire suite of tests for a given subsystem
 by providing the name of a subsystem: